 - level 3 = activity type, e.g. ‘Yoga’

 We distinguish between the following 6 dimensions, each of them having their own colour tag.

 See the red colour tag for the activity ' Breathing yoga with Emily', in the frontend for residents.

 You can select from the dropdown who'll facilitate this activity.
-All active community member appear in the list as both residents and staff can be facilitator.
+All active community members appear on the list as both residents and staff can be a facilitator.